-If you’re feeling a little blue this winter, you’re not alone.
+If you’re feeling a little blue during the winter, you’re not alone.
 An estimated 10 million Americans experience symptoms of Seasonal Affective Disorder (SAD) each winter, and this number will likely increase this year due to challenges brought on by the pandemic.
 Seasonal Affective Disorder comes and goes with the seasons – during the winter, the days are shorter, colder, and often wet and gray.
 There are many minor lifestyle changes and habits you can pick up to help beat the winter blues.
 Try these tips:

 1. Create a routine and stick to it

-Structure is always important for our mental health, and even more so during COVID.
+Structure is always important for our mental health, and became even more so during COVID.
 Wake up at the same time each morning, schedule meals, and have a consistent bedtime.

 2. Stay connected

-Good family and friends are a great buffer for stress, and can be an instant mood booster.
-Although we can’t be face-to-face right now, we can safely connect with one another through technology.
-Video chatting with family and friends on your Jitterbug smartphone or other device is important to help you feel connected with others.
+Jitterbug smartphone or other device is important to help you feel connected with others.
 Our mood improves when we have something to look forward to, so schedule a video call with your loved one so you all have something to look forward to.

 3. Get plenty of Vitamin D